-with the account for purposes of assessing the risk and identifying and reporting suspicious activity."
-In contrast, the proposed rules now provide that the financial institution must "understand the nature and purpose of customer relationships in order to develop a customer risk profile."
+Understanding the Nature and Purpose of Customer Relationships.
+The rules now provide that the financial institution must "understand the nature and purpose of customer relationships in order to develop a customer risk profile."

-Commenters questioned whether the volume and nature of information to be produced is really helpful.
-FinCEN stated that it is standard practice by financial institutions to obtain such information in order to assess the risks and to inform what is suspicious behavior.
-FinCEN noted that the proposed rule in this regard is intended to be consistent with existing rules and guidance.
-For example, existing rules require a financial institution to report on a transaction that has "no business or apparent lawful purpose or is not the sort in which the particular customer would normally be expected to engage.
 In such context, FinCEN believes that it is well understood that "a bank should obtain information at account opening sufficient to develop an understanding of normal and expected activity for the customer's occupation or business operations."
-This quote is from the existing BSA/AML examination manual.
+This quote is drawn from the existing BSA/AML examination manual.